maxnowack/signaldb/docs/guides/angular/index.md

 ## Wrapping Up

 You have now successfully integrated SignalDB into an Angular app and created a reactive component to display and manage posts.
 With this setup, you can leverage SignalDB’s reactive capabilities to handle data updates and synchronization in your Angular application.

+## Next Steps

+Now that you’ve learned how to use SignalDB in Angular, you maybe want to explore the possibilities how you can synchronize the data with your backend.
+Take a look at the [Synchronization Overview](/sync/) to get started